Azure/Mission-Critical/README.md

 1. **Architectural Guidelines**: cloud-native design methodology to guide readers through the architectural process of building a mature mission-critical application on Microsoft Azure, articulating key design considerations and requisite design decisions along with associated trade-offs.

 2. **Fully Functional Reference Implementations**: end-to-end reference implementations intended to provide a solution orientated basis to showcase mission-critical application development on Microsoft Azure, leveraging Azure-native platform capabilities to maximize reliability and operational effectiveness.
-    - Design and implementation guidance to help readers understand and use the AlwaysOn design methodology in the context of a particular scenario.
+    - Design and implementation guidance to help readers understand and use the Azure Mission-Critical design methodology in the context of a particular scenario.
-    - Production-ready technical artifacts including Infrastructure-as-Code (IaC) resources and Continuous-Integration/Continuous-Deployment (CI/CD) pipelines (GitHub and Azure DevOps) to deploy an AlwaysOn application with mature end-to-end operational wrappers.
+    - Production-ready technical artifacts including Infrastructure-as-Code (IaC) resources and Continuous-Integration/Continuous-Deployment (CI/CD) pipelines (GitHub and Azure DevOps) to deploy an Azure Mission-Critical application with mature end-to-end operational wrappers.

 ## Azure Mission-Critical | Navigation